dperk6/venti-stake/README.md

 3 month lockup = 2% of stake / month
 6 month lockup = 3% of stake / month

+NOTES:
+- This contract has set reward rates.
+It must be funded with an appropriate amount of reward tokens or claims will fail.
+- This contract assumes that staking token will be the same as reward token.

 ## User Functions

 ### View functions